mymhimself/logger/README.md

 # logger
-logger is a service for logging.
+logger is a customized library for logging.